Sanjeevan1998/ml-ops-project/README.md

 - Our fine-tuning strategy for Legal-BERT uses a technique called "triplet loss."
 The model is shown three pieces of legal text at a time: an "anchor" text, a "positive" text (that is similar to the anchor), and a "negative" text (that is different from the anchor).
 The model learns to make its internal understanding (embeddings) of the anchor and positive texts very close, while pushing the understanding of the anchor and negative texts further apart, thereby improving its ability to identify semantically similar legal documents.

+### Model Serving (Unit 6) and Monitoring (Unit 7) for LegalAI
+(Disclaimer: The work for model serving (Unit 6) and monitoring (Unit 7) was developed step-by-step inside the code/serving_dummy/ directory in this repository.
+We started with basic FastAPI, Prometheus, and Grafana containers.
+Through many small steps, we got to the point where our model serving API is working and we can monitor its performance.
+The instructions below explain how to get this part of our project running and see its features.)
 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->